 Even with the knowledge that you have some control over diabetes, you will still be emotionally vulnerable to frustration, anger, and discouragement—and that's understandable.
 You may even become depressed or experience diabetes burnout.

 If you think that you may be depressed, you need to confront it, because studies have shown that people who battle depression and diabetes together tend to suffer more from diabetic complications.1 Talk to your doctor if you're concerned about depression, as counseling and/or antidepressant medication may help.
+Common interventions for depression include cognitive behavioral therapy, which helps people correct harmful thought patterns and behaviors which can increase depressive symptoms.
+You may also be able to incorporate lifestyle changes such as exercising regularly or making time for self-care as part of your treatment plan.

 Fortunately, most people who experience depression succeed at overcoming it.
 Moreover, people living with type 2 diabetes actually improved their blood glucose control after battling depression by taking antidepressants.
 2